BrightTALK/acs-query-builder/README.md

 This library provides an object oriented way to programmatically build queries for the Amazon Cloud Search service.
 It's inspired by doctrine's query builder.
 A query's __toString method will return a url encoded string, as provided by the http_build_query function

+##Installation

+Add to your composer.json:

+    "require": {
+        ...
+        "brighttalk/acs-query-builder": "dev-master"
+    }

 ## Working with the Query Builder

 ```php